-The PER must include an appendix of occurrence records (both sightings and evidence of presence) for all listed threatened and migratory species identified during field surveys for the proposed action.
-The PER must also include species lists, data sheets and imagery for all assessment locations.
+The PER must include an appendix of occurrence records (both sightings and evidence of presence) for all MNES identified during field surveys for the proposed action.
 This data may be used by the department to update the relevant species distribution models that underpin the publicly available Protected Matters Search Tool (PMST).